-This website re-examines the Marina Habe case using original coroner and autopsy reports, contemporary newspaper coverage, police statements, and other primary historical sources.
-The investigation reconstructs the timeline of her final night, analyzes the forensic evidence, and revisits long-standing theories—seeking to identify gaps, errors, and overlooked details in one of Los Angeles’ most enduring cold cases.
+This website re-examines the case using original coroner and autopsy reports, contemporary newspaper coverage, police statements, and other primary sources.
+It reconstructs the timeline of her final night, analyzes the forensic evidence, and revisits long-standing theories to identify gaps, errors, and overlooked details in one of Los Angeles’ enduring cold cases.

 Key Figures in the Case